junxit/us-congress-bills-110/metadata.md

 - 2007-10-31 — Message on Senate action sent to the House.
 - 2007-10-31 — Received in the House.
 - 2007-10-31 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-11-06 — Considered under suspension of the rules. (consideration: CR H12782-12783)
+- 2007-11-06 — DEBATE - The House proceeded with forty minutes of debate on S. 2265.
+- 2007-11-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-11-06 — Mr. Costello moved to suspend the rules and pass the bill, as amended.
+- 2007-11-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H12782)
+- 2007-11-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H12782)
+- 2007-11-06 — The title of the measure was amended.
+Agreed to without objection.